 DO use the appropriate fabric setting.
 Delicate items will wear out more quickly if they’re wasted using a setting designed for towels.
 Samsung washers feature a variety of settings for both common and uncommon garments, including an Outdoor Care system for water-repellent clothes like Gore-Tex and a Wool Care mode that prevents shrinking and maintains the distinctive appearance and feel of wool garments.
 Samsung washers also let you save your most commonly used settings through the My Cycle mode.

 DO use detergents with colour-safe, non-chlorine bleach.
 This helps keep colours bright while getting out tough stains.
 Regular chlorinated bleach is fine for whites.

 DO wash sneakers, pillows and stuffed toys, but dry them using the appropriate setting.
-Samsung dryers feature a Rack Dry setting that gently air-dries without tumbling.
+Samsung washer dryers feature a Rack Dry setting that gently air-dries without tumbling.
 Tumbling the wrong items can damage both the items and the dryer itself.

-Do take advantage of the dryer’s Freshen Up setting.
+DO take advantage of the dryer’s Freshen Up setting.
 This cycle airs garments that are already dry to remove accumulated odours.